 Media Career Night

-Throughout the 2020-2021 academic year, the College of Media is organizing virtual Media Career Nights, based on a variety of themes.
-Join a panel of College of Media alumni to learn about their careers and how they got from the University of Illinois to where they are now.
-Students will need to register in order to participate.
-Come prepared with questions to learn and connect with these alumni.
+Throughout the 2020-2021 academic year, the College of Media hosted virtual Media Career Nights, based on a variety of themes.
+Panels of College of Media alumni shared stories about their careers and how they got from the University of Illinois to where they are now.
+Below are recordings of the events.
+We will be back with more Media Career Nights for the 2021-2022 academic year.

 Michael Brumm is currently a producer/writer for The Late Show with Stephen Colbert, where he has played a sleazy banana, an angry ear of corn, and a man with his head in a vise.
 He was also a consulting producer on At Home with Amy Sedaris, where he inspired Thanksgiving turkeys to rise up and murder humans.
 And before that, he was a 4-time Emmy-winning writer for The Colbert Report, where he wrote jokes for President Obama and the always-hilarious Henry Kissinger.
 Michael has also written the children's book His Royal Dogness: Guy The Beagle, which received a cease and desist letter from the Duchess of Sussex herself, and the upcoming graphic novel series The Cryptid Club (HarperCollins, due out 2022).
 When not working, Michael enjoys writing about himself in third-person for hastily thrown together bios.
 Go Illini!